SeaQL/seaql.github.io/SeaORM/docs/06-write-test/02-mock.md

 ## Mocking Query Result

 We create a mock database for Postgres with `MockDatabase::new(DatabaseBackend::Postgres)`.
 Then, query results were prepared using `append_query_results` method.
-Note that we passed a vector of vector to it, representing ...
+Note that we passed a vector of vector to it, representing multiple query results each with more than one models.
+Finally, convert it into connection and use it to perform CRUD operations just like a normal live connection.

+One thing special about `MockDatabase` is that you can check the transaction log of it.
+Any SQL query run on the mock database will be recorded, you can validate each of it to ensure the correctness of your application logic.

 ```rust
 #[cfg(test)]